Why the world's first octopus 'farm' is generating controversy

 Specialists argue that, in addition to being intelligent, these invertebrates are “sentient” creatures – that is, considered capable of feeling pain and emotions.
 Thus, as the octopus was never domesticated, with the information available today it would not be possible to guarantee its well-being in a breeding site.

 In Bristol, UK, hobbyist Stacey Tonkin works with these animals on a daily basis.
-She is part of a team of five city aquarium professionals who take turns caring for Davy Jones, DJ, a giant Pacific octopus – and says he reacts differently to each of them.
+She’s part of a team of five city aquarium professionals who take turns caring for Davy Jones, DJ, a giant Pacific octopus – and says he reacts differently to each of them.

 When she lifts the tank lid to feed DJ, he often leaves his cave to see her and puts his arms on the glass.